Know the facts, connect with resources, and get one-on-one support to help you address known or suspected substance use with your child.

 Prescription fentanyl is available as a schedule II prescription drug under such names as Actiq®, Duragesic®, and Sublimaze® in the form of tablets, an injectable liquid, lozenges and transdermal patches.

 Along with other similarly potent synthetic opioids, fentanyl also shows up in illicit forms as a powder, spiked on blotter paper, mixed with or substituted for heroin and other street drugs, and carries a high risk of overdose and fatality.
-According to the CDC, the death rate of synthetic opioids like fentanyl increased by 72.2% from 2014 to 2015.
+According to the CDC, the death rate of synthetic opioids increased by 72.2% from 2014 to 2015.

 If you suspect your child or a loved one is struggling with opioid use or addiction explore the following resources.